shortalay/Website/Website/README.md

 this is my README for my repo Website!

-The goal of this repo/project is to create the files that will be the building blocks of my website, as well as establishing an easy place to host the file for them to be reviewed, and possibly edited!
+The goal of this repo/project is to create the files that will be the building blocks of my website, as well as establishing an easy place to host the files for them to be reviewed, and possibly edited!

-The repo is available publicly, honestly because I'm to #$&*$%^ broke to afford to make it public, college student life problems, and also because it makes sharing the files easier anyway.
+The repo is available publicly, honestly because I'm to -BLANK- broke to afford to make it public, college student life problems, and also because it makes sharing the files easier anyway.